UoLCompSoc/web2015/GettingStarted.md

 A webserver, with a recent version of PHP5 installed, MySQL installed, and the php/MySQL driver installed.
 Installation varies between systems, but shouldn't be too hard to setup.

+The site currently expects to be able to find the `site/application/` and `site/system` folders in /var/www/compsoc.
+If you want to put them in a different location (or you're on another OS) you'll need to change the 2 obvious variable in `site/index.php` on your local machine.
+Please don't commit these changes.

 Step-by-Step
 ------------